What is a Sales Funnel, and How Do I Create a Perfect 1?

 What is the right message to send?

 It all depends on the stage of the funnel.
-If you are at the top of the funnel, you want to send out advertisements for your product or service.
+If you are at the top of the funnel, you want to advertise your product or service.

 Or employ a content marketing strategy paired with search engine optimization services.
 Remember, the rest is a waste of time if the prospect doesn’t get past the headline.

-You might inform customers of good deals and discounts if you are in the middle.
-And if you are at the bottom of the funnel, it is important to focus on customer loyalty and retention.
+If you are in the middle of the funnel, you might inform customers of good deals and discounts.
+If you are at the bottom of the funnel, it is important to focus on customer loyalty and retention.

 How to use HubSpot to master the sales process